sergiocupa/GenericThreePhaseMotorController/README.md

 The software will also support use with large asynchronous induction motors, and can be configured with FOC, VF control, or a combination of both.
 The IGBT activation dead time can be configured.
 This configuration is necessary to ensure that there is no unwanted short circuit in the activation cycle, caused by a delay in the IGBT deactivation times.

+The image below is of a Windows app that I implemented to monitor the generated phases and calculations of the FOC control.
+It is also to monitor any microcontroller variable.
+The app captures logs via USB port.
 ![Waves of the 3 phases](resources/waves.jpg)

+After this phase of debugging the controls, I will post my progress in implementing the drive hardware.